ait-energy/iesopt/docs/pages/manual/yaml/core_components.md

 ## Custom config for core components

 It can be useful to assign additional variables to a core component.
-For example, to give every unit of the same type a variable, so that you may use it in a single addon where you loop over all that units (marked by a tag).
+For example, to give every unit of the same type a variable, so that you may use it in a single addon where you loop over all those units (marked by a tag).
 You can see this approach applied in the [CHP core template](https://github.com/ait-energy/IESopt.jl/blob/54c36a51dc8d57e686ecfeaec42abf8114f20819/assets/templates/CHP.iesopt.template.yaml#L44-L47).

 ```yaml